sisinflab-swot/cowl/docs/howto/index.rst

 Ontology queries
 ----------------

-The core type of the API is :class:`CowlOntology`, which consists of a set of :class:`CowlAxiom` instances.
+The core type of the API is :class:`CowlOntology`, which is essentially a collection of :class:`CowlAxiom` instances.
+Under the hood, a :class:`CowlOntology` is an optimized self-organizing in-memory store, which keeps axioms indexed by type and referenced entities, allowing for very fast queries.

 The base mechanism for querying a :class:`CowlOntology` is invoking its iterator member functions, which generally accept :class:`CowlIterator` instances.

 :class:`CowlIterator` is a wrapper around a function that is called for every element matched